DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

     kubectl rollout restart statefulset/ghippo-keycloakx -n ghippo-system
     ```

-### 2. Configure the jwksUri discovery address for the customer platform in DCE 5.0
+### 2. Configure the jwksUri discovery address for the customer system in DCE 5.0

 1. Log in to the DCE 5.0 server via SSH.
 2. Use the vim command to create the `external-svc-anyproduct.yaml` file.